puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 > **Note:** Regular expression matching is performed by the database
 > backend, so the available
 > [regexp features](http://www.postgresql.org/docs/9.4/static/functions-matching.html#POSIX-SYNTAX-DETAILS)
 > are determined by PostgreSQL.
 For best results, use the simplest
 > and most common features that can accomplish your task.

 ### `~>` (regexp array match)

-**Works with:** paths
+**Works with:** paths.

 **Matches if:** the array matches using the regular expressions provided within in each element.
 Array indexes are coerced to strings.